How To Ensure Your Website Handles Black Friday Traffic Without Crashing

 How can you make sure your site wins out on Black Friday without cracking under the pressure of a heavy load?

-If you do not know what the expected load is, you will at least know how many users the site can support with the components you have available at time of the test.
+If you don’t know what the expected load is, you will at least know how many users the site can support with the components you have available at the time of the test.

-It may seem obvious that one should run performance tests before putting a website into production that is destined to have a heavy load.
+It may seem obvious that one should run performance tests before putting a website into production that’s destined to have a heavy load.
 But, the reality is that many companies put their sites into production and then experience many service interruptions and only then start to utilize performance tests.
-Often, this is when it is already too late as many customers have already experienced these problems and the company earnings slow down as the word gets out about the site’s issues.
+At this point, it’s often already too late, though, as many customers will already have experienced these problems and the company earnings will slow down as the word gets out about the site’s issues.

 Tips for Great Black Friday and Cyber Monday Web Performance

-- It is advisable to test performance on the infrastructure of your choice or the one you have in production, whichever is the best moment to run them.
-Just remember that these tests often try to find the breaking point of the system and we do not want to find them at the same moment when a user is in the middle of a transaction.
-We typically run these tests at late hours and take advantage of having a team of performance engineers in a different time zone.
+It’s advisable to test performance on the infrastructure of your choice or that of production, whichever is the best moment to run them.
+Just remember that these tests often try to find the breaking point of the system and we don’t want to find it at the same time when a customer is in the middle of a transaction.
+At Abstracta, we typically run these tests during the late hours and take advantage of having a team of performance engineers in a different time zone.
 A four or five-hour difference (like that of our testers in Uruguay and our clients in California) is usually more than enough.

-- Since Black Friday begins in a few weeks, you probably do not have time to test all the functionalities of your system, so you’ll have to choose the functionality or functionalities that you think will be most visited, like links to articles or the product checkout.
-If you do not know which of your pages are most visited, you can use google analytics statistics or access logs.
+Since Black Friday begins in a few weeks, you probably do not have time to test all the functionalities of your system, so you’ll have to choose the functionality or functionalities that you think will be most visited, like links to articles or the product checkout.
+If you don’t know which of your pages are most visited, you can check your Google Analytics or access logs.

-- Try to run loads that are realistic for your business.
-Testing too small of a load will not leave you well prepared for the actual Black Friday load while executing an extremely ambitious scenario might leave you needlessly fretting oversizing your infrastructure and avoiding a crash when in fact, it is not even likely that you need to be THAT prepared.
+Try to run loads that are realistic for your business.
+Testing too small of a load will not leave you well prepared for the actual Black Friday load while executing an extremely ambitious scenario might leave you needlessly oversizing your infrastructure to avoid a crash when in fact, you don’t need to be THAT prepared.

 With JMeter, we can run hundreds of users from a single PC, but if you’re looking to scale to thousands of users, we recommend using BlazeMeter.
 BlazeMeter is 100% compatible with JMeter and saves you from having to deal with the scalability problems that JMeter could have while simplifying all the setup, configuration, management and reporting.

-After reading this post and implementing these tips, there will be no more excuses for your site not to shine on Black Friday.
-When the day comes, you will not have to sit around nervously watching your server and waiting to be there in case you have to restart it, but you can even enjoy Black Friday yourself and go out and buy what you want!
+After reading this post and implementing these tips, you should have no more excuses for your site not to shine on Black Friday.
+When the day comes, you won’t have to sit around nervously watching your server and waiting to be there in case you have to restart it.
+You might even be able to enjoy Black Friday yourself and go out and buy what you want!